Mon–Fri, 10:00–20:00

 We can help with ticket purchasing and choosing a hotel in Khabarovsk.
 If necessary, leave a comment in the application.

-At the airport of Nikolaevsk-on-Amur, you will be met by our guide, and by minibusses travel to Perovsky Cape, located on the coast of the Sea of Okhotsk (travel time is 2,5-4 hours along a forest gravel road).
+At the airport of Nikolaevsk-on-Amur, you will travel by minibuses to Perovsky Cape, located on the coast of the Sea of Okhotsk (travel time is 2,5-4 hours along a forest gravel road).

 From Perovsky Cape, you will cross the sea to Wrangel Bay by a high-speed covered boat (travel time is from 4 to 6 hours, depending on weather conditions.
 There will be hot tea and lunch boxes for you on board).

-Reaching Wrangel Bay, you will be accommodated in a comfortable campsite on the shore of the Sea of Okhotsk.
-In the evening, you will enjoy a festive dinner and a sauna.
+Reaching Wrangel Bay, you will be accommodated in a two-room tents at the comfortable campsite on the shore of the Sea of Okhotsk.
+In the evening, you will enjoy a festive dinner.

 You will spend these days in Wrangel Bay.
 Here, there is a chance to see bowhead whales.
 They can weigh up to 150 tons and reach 22 meters in length.
 This species of cetacean lives only in the cold waters of the Northern Hemisphere.
 Its southernmost group is found in the Sea of Okhotsk.
 In the shallow waters of Wrangel Bay, whales sometimes come to socialize and to hide from predatory orcas.
 In favorable weather, you will be able to go out to sea on a paddleboard and, if you're lucky, observe whales up close (using this watercraft is completely safe for both whales and humans).